 You’ve been sending out resumes and filling out applications.
-You’ve done interviews, followed up with phone calls, and waited around.
-You’re trying your hardest, yet it feels like the search will never end.
+You’ve had interviews and followed up with phone calls.
+It feels like the search is taking a long time and will never end.
 We’ve all been there at one point or another.
-Taking a break to regroup and redefine your goals could be the ticket to landing your next job faster.
+Taking a break to regroup and redefine your goals could be the key to landing your next job faster.

 Use your time to think about what sort of job might be best for you, because what will be a good fit for you is likely to be seen as a good fit by an employer.
 Plus, if you accept the wrong job, you’ll be unhappy, and you’ll find yourself searching for work again.
 Finding the right job now will help you obtain long-term employment.

 When researching opportunities, make sure to look for positions that:

 If you haven’t already done so, take the time to perform a full audit of your online presence.
 It’s common for managers to look at a candidate’s social media presence before finalizing a hire.
 Many decide against the hire after seeing the candidate's profiles.
 Too many people don’t realize the things they say on social media are holding them back.

 It will take time, but it’s worth going through your online history to ensure it reflects the image you want to project.
 A good place to start is with a search engine.
 Search your name to see what comes up.